PaulTaykalo/objc-dependency-visualizer/README.md

 open index.html
 ```

+### Tell the world about the awesomeness of your project structure
+Share image to the Twitter with [#objc-dv](https://twitter.com/search/realtime?q=%23objc-dv) hashtag

 ### Hard way - or "I want to read what I'm doing!"

 Here's [detailed description](https://github.com/PaulTaykalo/objc-dependency-visualizer/wiki) of what's going on under the hood